takkun-mint/FallGuysTools/README.md

     ・ Adjusted the display ratio of playing time and number of lines of logs read in the main menu. <br>

   ○ 1.1.50 <br>
-    ・ Icons are now displayed during BOT marking and novice variations.
+    ・ Icons are now displayed during BOT marking and novice variations. <br>
-    ・ "Please Start Fall Guys" is now displayed if Fall Guys is not running.
+    ・ "Please Start Fall Guys" is now displayed if Fall Guys is not running. <br>
-    ・ When a game is started after the tool is launched, the log is read halfway through the game, so the reading is paused for 10 seconds.
+    ・ When a game is started after the tool is launched, the log is read halfway through the game, so the reading is paused for 10 seconds. <br>
-    ・ Fixed a problem in which play time and other information would momentarily disappear when entering a custom lobby.
+    ・ Fixed a problem in which play time and other information would momentarily disappear when entering a custom lobby. <br>
-    ・ PlayerList now uses a different color coding than usual if you, yourself, or a member of the same party is in the round.
+    ・ PlayerList now uses a different color coding than usual if you, yourself, or a member of the same party is in the round. <br>
-      (Unlike SquadList, the rows of the list are not adjusted around themselves.)
+      (Unlike SquadList, the rows of the list are not adjusted around themselves.) <br>
-    ・ When a player's status switches from clear to eliminated, for example, due to disconnection, the ranking of players who have finished after that player is moved up.
+    ・ When a player's status switches from clear to eliminated, for example, due to disconnection, the ranking of players who have finished after that player is moved up. <br>
-    ・ Valley Falls, for example, is now sorted by rank rather than by Score.
+    ・ Valley Falls, for example, is now sorted by rank rather than by Score. <br>
-    ・ The name of the Window displaying PlayerList and SquadList is switched.
+    ・ The name of the Window displaying PlayerList and SquadList is switched. <br>
-    ・ In PlayerList and SquadList, the "=" indicating a tie has been removed so that users can sort by themselves after the end of a round, and all values have been converted to int type to prevent errors from occurring.
+    ・ In PlayerList and SquadList, the "=" indicating a tie has been removed so that users can sort by themselves after the end of a round, and all values have been converted to int type to prevent errors from occurring. <br>
-    ・ The number of teams is now displayed in the Rank section of the SquadList so that the number of Squad teams can be seen before the start of the round.
+    ・ The number of teams is now displayed in the Rank section of the SquadList so that the number of Squad teams can be seen before the start of the round. <br>
-    ・ In SquadList racing games, if the squad score is 0 points at the end of the round, the team is forced to drop out even if PlayerRemain is 1 or more.
+    ・ In SquadList racing games, if the squad score is 0 points at the end of the round, the team is forced to drop out even if PlayerRemain is 1 or more. <br>